 Melanoma Cancer is a less common but very deadly form of skin cancer that attacks pigment-containing cells in the skin called melanocytes.
 However, if caught early enough this type of cancer is almost always treatable.
 Damage to the DNA sequence causes the uncontrolled spread of mutated cells that form tumors that can spread to various parts of the body.
 This cancer is most commonly caused by overexposure to direct sunlight or time in a tanning bed.
 Fair-skinned, fair eyed people are at the greatest risk and anyone who sunburns easily.
 Metastatic (spreading) Melanoma often looks like a dark mole or begins from a mole already present on the skin.

 Malignant and Metastatic Cancer – When cancer is spreading to the lymphatic system or other organs in the body it is called two things in medical terminology; malignant melanoma or metastatic melanoma.
 Both have the same negative connotation -the cancer is spreading.

-Symptoms - If you are a fair skinned person who enjoys time outdoors or in the tanning bed you should already be on the lookout for this type of cancer.
+Symptoms – If you are a fair-skinned person who enjoys time outdoors and exposed to the sun or in the tanning bed you should already be on the lookout for this type of cancer.
 Memorize the warning signs below using ABCDE.

 Border – is there evenly defined border to your mole or does it seem to have uneven edges?